zhanghaoyu9931/KuafuPrimer/README.md

 └── Screen_best_PP.py
 ```

-We provide two ways to use the KuafuPrimer tool: use image from Docker Hub or use repository from GitHub.
+We provide two ways to use the KuafuPrimer tool: use repository from GitHub or use the GUI.

 ###### How to use KuafuPrimer from GitHub